oVirt/ovirt-web-ui/DEVELOPERS.md

 When asked, provide a valid user name (in the form of `user@domain`) and password so the application can start in the context of a logged in user.

+When the dev server is started, it will attempt to open a new browser window/tab on your system default browser to the app's running URL.
+This behavior can be modified by specifying the `BROWSER` environment variable.
+Possible values are:
+    BROWSER=none               # disable the feature
+    BROWSER=google-chrome      # open a new tab in chrome on Linux BROWSER='google chrome'    # open a new tab in chrome on MacOS BROWSER=chrome             # open a new tab in chrome on Windows BROWSER=firefox            # open a new tab in firefox on Linux

 ### Build
 You can build the static assets from source by: